EuroProofNet/europroofnet.github.io/_pages/WEPN/2025/meeting.md

 * Abstract submission deadline: TBA (May, 2025)
 * Author notification:  TBA (May, 2025)

 The contributed talks are meant as a platform to disseminate research done by women in the community.
 Only women (including transgender women) are invited to submit a contributed talk.
 Abstracts should be written in English and should not exceed 1-2 pages.
 Please use the EasyChair style for formatting your submission (EasyChair Style Guidelines).
+Additional details about the submission of contributed talks will be made available closer to the event.

 ## Organization